-- Citation of references is carried out using footnotes and references following the 8th edition of Turabian format (citation format can be downloaded here).
+- Citation of references is carried out using footnotes and references following the Turabian style.
 References are written at the end of the manuscript and include only those cited in the manuscript.
 For specific biblical studies resources and tools that are not explicitly covered by Turabian, the Society of Biblical Literature (SBL) guide is used.

 Revision of Manuscript